-It's a boy: UK's Prince William brings children to meet newborn son
+It's a boy: 'Very excited' Prince William takes Kate home after birth of prince

 William and Kate met as students at St Andrews University in Scotland.
 They wed in a pageant-packed ceremony at Westminster Abbey in April 2011 and are treated as global celebrities.

-The couple now live at Kensington Palace and last year William gave up his day job as an air ambulance pilot to concentrate full time on royal duties on behalf of his grandmother, having faced some criticism from British newspapers who dubbed him “workshy Wills”.
+The couple now live at Kensington Palace and last year William gave up his day job as an air ambulance pilot to concentrate full-time on royal duties on behalf of his grandmother, having faced some criticism from British newspapers who dubbed him “workshy Wills”.

 He has been determined to play a hands-on role in bringing up his children while also protecting their privacy, an issue close to his heart after the death of his mother, Princess Diana, in a 1997 Paris car crash as her limousine sped away from pursuing paparazzi.